Scientific American hang glider

 The images on this page are artistic derivations of contemporary photos.
 See Copyright of early hang gliding photos.

-After a bleak day’s flying primitive standard Rogallo hang gliders in February 1975 at Melbury hill, near Shaftsbury in Dorset, England, I (the original author of this web site) sat in a car with other hang glider pilots.
+Author’s reminiscence: After a bleak day’s flying primitive standard Rogallo hang gliders in February 1975 at Melbury hill, near Shaftsbury in Dorset, England, I sat in a car with other hang glider pilots.
 Darkness fell while we waited for others to finish de-rigging, and the December 1974 edition of Scientific American was passed around.
 On the cover was a Ted Lodigensky painting of Mike Markowski’s Eagle III, the ‘Princeton sailwing.’
 Inside, pages of aerodynamic explanation, photos, and diagrams were to be read and ‘inwardly digested’ by all young men not wanting to be left behind.

 Mike Markowski’s Eagle III was an attempt at achieving the performance of contemporary rigid wings such as the Icarus V combined with the portability of a Rogallo.